encode/django-rest-framework/docs/api-guide/serializers.md

             model = Account
             fields = '__all__'

-2. Set the exclude attribute of the ModelForm’s inner Meta class to a list of fields to be excluded from the form.
+You can set the `exclude` attribute of the to a list of fields to be excluded from the serializer.

 For example:

     class AccountSerializer(serializers.ModelSerializer):
         class Meta:
             model = Account
-            exclude = 'users'
+            exclude = ('users',)

 In the example above, if the `Account` model had 3 fields `account_name`, `users`, and `created`, this will result in the fields `account_name` and `created` to be serialized.

-The names in the `fields` option will normally map to model fields on the model class.
+The names in the `fields` and `exclude` attributes will normally map to model fields on the model class.

 Alternatively names in the `fields` options can map to properties or methods which take no arguments that exist on the model class.

----

-**Note**: Before version 3.3, the `'__all__'` shortcut did not exist, but omitting the fields attribute had the same effect.
-Omitting both fields and exclude is now deprecated, but will continue to work as before until version 3.5

----

 ## Specifying nested serialization